Gov. Lalong threatens to arrest community leaders over dirty environment

 According to Lalong, community leaders will be arrested if they fail to ensure their environment is kept clean.

-He said that government was committed to the monthly sanitation practice of engaging of health workers for the supervision of the exercise in the communities.
+He said that the government was committed to the monthly sanitation practice of engaging health workers for the supervision of the exercise in the communities.

 The governor said local government chairmen were also expected to ensure their community leaders were properly sensitised to ensure cleanliness in their environment, especially in Jos North and Jos South Local Government Areas.